core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 As defined in {{ssec-cancel-forwarding}}, the client might ask the proxy for an early stop of the ongoing response forwarding, i.e., to stop forwarding to the client any further responses received to the forwarded group request from the servers.

-Consistently, the proxy stops forwarding such responses to the client, after receiving a CoAP Reset message (RST) in reply to one of such responses, or after receiving an Early Stop Request related to the ongoing response forwarding (i.e., using the same Token value of the original unicast request from the client).
+Consistently, the proxy stops forwarding such responses to the client, after receiving a CoAP Reset message (RST) in reply to one of such responses, or after receiving an Early Stop Request related to the ongoing response forwarding (i.e., conveying the same Token value of the original unicast request from the client).

 After that, in case the proxy receives further responses to the forwarded group request from the servers, the proxy MUST NOT forward those responses to the client.
 In fact, the proxy can safely free up its local Token value associated with that group request, which results in discarding any further responses to the same group request received from then on from the servers.